nus-cs2103-AY2223S2/tp/docs/UserGuide.md

   * That respective student (the latest checked student) is being deleted.
   * That respective student (the latest checked student) is being edited.
   * The student list being cleared.
-  * New student date (.json file) is being imported.
+  * New student data (.json file) is being imported.

 **Any of the above actions will alter the status to no student being checked now.**
 </div>